 Of course, they may not be able to grow everything that is grown under the sun.
 For now, vertical farms are mostly limited to vegetables like lettuce, spinach, kale, etc.

-Also for the Nordic Harvest website, if there were more sites like Taastrup and they were growing the equivalent of 20 football fields, Denmark would be "self-sufficient in salads and herbs".
+Also per the Nordic Harvest website, if there were multiple sites like Taastrup and they grew the equivalent of 20 football fields, Denmark would be "self-sufficient in salads and herbs".
 An end to imports, waste and environmental problems.
 Today only 30% of Danish consumption of these products is grown domestically.

 The vertical farm in Taastrup will not only grow local produce, it will grow them rapidly.
 The facility plans to harvest the stratified fields 15 times a year.
 It will be a total production of 1.000 tons per year.